JaynilVaidya/Hear-here-Audiobooks/README.md

 Now the home page, it consist of a top navigation bar which provides you the ability to navigate through 3 different pages: home,search and profile.

 Fasten your seatbelt because here comes the good part: when you switch between these 3 pages the window doesnt destroy and create another one for the other page.
-IT JUST SWITCHES!! well this was done with the object oriented programming part of python where we destroyed only a certain number of not-required child frames and passed the other frames as parameters and used them as a base file and hence, there was no need to destroy the whole page( In lamen terms,using a notebook page as a metaphor we are using the same page and heading but everytime you switch a page we erase the contents of that page and rewrite the appropriate content).
+IT JUST SWITCHES!! well this was done with the object oriented programming part of python where I destroyed only a certain number of not-required child frames and passed the other frames as parameters and used them as a base file and hence, there was no need to destroy the whole page( In lamen terms,using a notebook page as a metaphor I am using the same page and heading but everytime you switch a page I erase the contents of that page and rewrite the appropriate content).

 Home AND Search Page:-
-The home page offers you the top 5 books that we picked for you (PS: They are just 5 randomly chosen books)(numpy randomchoice is used to directly pick random lines from the txt file).And the search page offers you the whole collection of books.
+The home page offers you the top 5 books that I picked for you (PS: They are just 5 randomly chosen books)(numpy randomchoice is used to directly pick random lines from the txt file).And the search page offers you the whole collection of books.
 These pages have the top navigation bar and installation of the scrollbar as two of the top features.
 The clickable buttons direct you to the personalised play page (which is the part of the play.py file).